 REPORT ON THE CLEANMARINE PROJECT 1: PROTECTING BREEDING SITES OF AFRICAN BLACK OYSTERCATCHERS AND WHITE-FRONTED PLOVERS ALONG OUR COASTLINEPosted on the 7th January 2019

-The initial aim of this project was to adapt the educational campaigns (posters, brochures, media releases, etc) developed by the Nature’s Valley Trust for our purposes and implement these at the key breeding sites along our coastline during the summer of 2018/ 2019.
+The initial aim of the first project was to adapt the educational campaigns (posters, brochures, media releases, etc) developed by the Nature’s Valley Trust for our purposes and implement these at the key breeding sites along our coastline during the summer of 2018/ 2019.
 Quotations for the development of these resources were received.
 Several problems largely related to a lack of capacity and funding were experienced during 2018 and we hereby give brief feedback on progress with some aspects of the project.

 NEST WARNING SIGNS ON BEACHES

 It was initially decided to adapt the nest warning signs developed by the Nature’s Valley Trust (NVT) for use along the Cape Whale Coast beaches – see an example in the image herewith.
-Officials from the Environmental Division of the Overstrand Municipality agreed in principle to have their red nest warning placards signs changed to incorporate themes addressed in the NVT placards.
+Officials from the Environmental Division of the Overstrand Municipality agreed in principle to have their red nest warning sighn boards changed to incorporate themes addressed in the NVT placards.
 These include walking on wet sand only and putting dogs on leaches.
 The officials were requested to meet us halfway with the costs of these resources and they agreed that they will investigate the matter and get back to us on this.
 The outcome of this is still being awaited and it is recommended that this issue is raised with the officials regularly.
 Alternative sponsorship for the development, printing and erection of these posters will have to be investigated if financial support is not forthcoming from the municipality and if a decision is taken to continue with the project.

 |The Nature's Valley Trust placcard|